jessemonroy650/top-phonegap-mistakes/new-to-Phonegap.md

   In addition, the Content Security Policy (CSP) has caught numerous developers - because it was soooo poorly publicized. <b>Depending on your use and the version of Phonegap you are using, the CSP needs to go in every single HTML page you used, just like you have to wait for 'deviceready'.
 However, there are cases where it is not needed at all.
 The documentation is confusing for some, please read it carefully.</b> The documentation is buried in the bottom of many of the latest documentation pages.

+  Lastly, Raymond Camden in his blog points to a [LARGE change in policy starting with Cordova 5](http://www.raymondcamden.com/2015/05/25/important-information-about-cordova-5)

   Cordova Blog: *[Plugins Release and Moving plugins to npm: April 21, 2015](https://cordova.apache.org/announcements/2015/04/21/plugins-release-and-move-to-npm.html)* and **New Whitelist Plugins**; scroll down to the title.

   Cordova Blog: [Apache Cordova Android 4.0.0](http://cordova.apache.org/announcements/2015/04/15/cordova-android-4.0.0.html) - This blog post outline the behaviour of the white-list for Android, including CLI.